-However, this formulation reflects the authors’ perception of the priests.
-Aaron and his sons are mentioned in the same list as the other components with no different from the garments or the animals-offerings.
-This foreshadows their passive function in the ritual, and reflects the view of the priests as objects within the divine ritual system.
+This formulation reflects the authors’ perception of the priests.
+Aaron and his sons are listed alongside the other components, making them seem no different from the garments or the animals-offerings.
+This foreshadows their passive function in the ritual and reflects the perception that the priests are merely objects within the divine ritual system.

-This approach is pointed out when compared to Ex.
+This approach is accentuated when compared to the instructions in Ex.
 29:1-4: